 Born in Burbank, California.
 Norm Johnson grew up in Hollywood, California.
 Mother was Max Factor’s right hand for movie makeup, and owned three beauty salons in Los Angeles and Hollywood.
 Norm moved to San Diego upon the death of his mother in 1946, to live with his mother’s sister, Ethel and her husband Leonard Olson.
 When he turned 17, in 1950, Johnson enlisted in the United States Air Force.
-He eventually became an investigator in the Air Police (now referred to as APIS), and was sent to Japan in April, 1952.
+He eventually became an investigator in the Air Police (now referred to as APIS), and arrived in Japan soon after the start of the Korean War.
 Upon arrival in Japan, he immediately signed up to continue his studying (which he had begun as a youngster in San Diego) in the Martial Arts at the Kodakan Institute in Tokyo, where he became a third degree black belt.
 As an investigator he worked on numerous cases involving narcotics, illegal trade of script (used by armed forces as money), and the printing of phony script.

 On Dec.
 17, 1953, he was discharged in San Francisco, and returned to live with his family in San Diego.
 Johnson would go back and forth to Hollywood to enter dance contests.
 In 1955, around March, Norm met James Dean while racing a Porsche for a sponsor in Palm Springs, and the two racers became good friends.
 Whenever he was in Hollywood, Norm would stay at his place just above Hollywood Blvd.
 Norm met Elvis on the set of Jailhouse Rock in 1957, when he was selected to be one of the dancers in the Jailhouse scene.
 After filming sometimes, Elvis would discuss his interest in the Martial Arts, and would also ask some of us to join him in a touch football game, along with a few other actors, including Jane Mansfield, Mickey Hargatey, Nick Adams, Terry Moore, etc. at a Beverly Hills Park.
 After the film was finished, the two remained friends.
 In 1959, Johnson was hired to work in the public relations department, for former Heavyweight Champion of the World, Joe Louis.